OPTION PIT 4-Day Boot Camp

 2. The large stock funds are scared, and hedging their portfolio's

 We had a pretty listless day today.
 VIX down with the SPX down is usually a snoozer, as the market takes a break and evaluates what volatility is really worth now that the printing presses are going full steam.
 That moisture you feel in air is the strain of the dollar machine blowing steamy exhaust out of the building.
 I guess the Euro theater is now just a spectator sport as the two sides decide what to give and how much to want.
-Either way the central banks have committed to throw money at it so the VIX is looking iffy at a 14.18 close.
+Either way the central banks have committed to throw money at it so the VIX is looking if

 A lot of traders that are new to options have to first deal with the number of moving parts in an option contract (mainly, why we put together the Silver Course) and all the permutations that fall from it.
 One of the first things that come to mind is when a call is assigned and becomes stock (this happened to one of our students yesterday).
 First, there is a call and now there is stock.
 What to do?